PADI Instructor Development Course (IDC)

 The PADI Instructor Exam (2 extra days after week at Sunreef)

 After completing your PADI IDC, you will be eligible to go on and complete your PADI Instructor Exams (IE).
-These are an external examination run by PADI Head Office, at an external location (typically Brisbane or the Gold Coast).
+These are an external examination run by PADI Head Office, right here on the Sunshine Coast.

 The PADI IE has been developed by PADI to ensure all Instructor Candidates have achieved the same level of training and are competent to teach PADI Courses and Programs.